EXP-code/EXP-docs/intro/pyEXP-tutorial.rst

 specify the basis.
 In this case, the adaptive spherical basis is the `sphereSL` type.
 The parameters `rmin` and `rmax` define the inner and outer radii for the basis, `Lmax` and `nmax` describe the maximum harmonic and radial orders for the basis, respectively.
-The `scale` parameter adjusts the internal coordinate mapping and a good choice is the characteristic radius of the halo.
+The `rmapping` parameter adjusts the internal coordinate mapping and a good choice is the characteristic radius of the halo.